by Kaitlyn Ranze and Lucy Koeniger

-While there are no guarantees when it comes to recessions, these are a few industries that have historically been less impacted by them.
-So if you’re looking for a recession-proof career, eyeballing how you might adjust your retail investments, or just trying to predict the future, one of these might be a good option for you.
+While there are no guarantees regarding recessions, these are a few industries that have historically been less impacted.
+So if you’re looking for a recession-proof career, eyeballing how you might adjust your retail investments, or just trying to predict the future, one of these might be a good option.

 Level Up: Online Courses to Grow Professionally and Personally